aws-samples/amazon-ec2-image-builder-samples/CloudFormation/Windows/windows-server-2016-with-vscode/README.md

 # Windows Server 2016 Image with Visual Studio Code Installed

-This is a sample CloudFormation template that demonstrates how to use the [AWS::ImageBuilder::Image resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-imagebuilder-imagerecipe.html) to build a Windows Server 2016 Amazon Machine Image (AMI) with Visual Studio Code installed.
+This is a sample template that demonstrates how to use the EC2 Image Builder CloudFormation resources to build a Windows Server 2016 Amazon Machine Image (AMI) with Visual Studio Code installed.

 ## How this Stack Works